Two groups clash inside BJP party office in Bengal; vehicles torched | Politics

 BJP leaders alleged that the TMC was behind theincident, while the ruling party in the state denied thecharge and claimed it was a fallout of the bickering betweenthe old and new members of the saffron camp.

-During the meeting, members of one group of the twocame out of the office, which was recently inaugurated by BJPpresident J P Nadda virtually, and set two mini trucks onfire, the officer said.
+During the meeting, members of one group came out ofthe office, which was recently inaugurated by BJP president JP Nadda virtually, and set two trucks on fire, the officersaid.

 A large contingent of police personnel chased away thetroublemakers and brought the situation under control.